If you buy something through a link on this page, we may earn a small commission. How this works.

 Licorice root is a common natural remedy for stomach ulcers.
 It may also fight H. pylori.
 According to a 2009 study, licorice root doesn’t directly kill the bacteria, though it can help prevent it from sticking to cell walls.
 There are a variety of options available for purchase online.

 A compound in broccoli sprouts called sulphoraphane may be effective against H. pylori.
 Research on mice and humans suggests that it reduces gastric inflammation.
 It also may lower bacteria colonization and its effects.
-A study on people with both type 2 diabetes and H. pylori showed that broccoli sprout powder fights the bacteria.
+A on people with both type 2 diabetes and H. pylori showed that broccoli sprout powder fights the bacteria.
 It also improved cardiovascular risk factors.

 Doctors typically prescribe a combination of two antibiotics and an acid-reducing drug to treat H. pylori.
 This is known as triple therapy.